AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 validation errors.
 A non-valid schema can still be imported, but might lead to unexpected results.

+### Edit schema properties

+1. Make sure the general inspector is visible by clicking on any empty space in the canvas.
+2. Using the form in the general inspector, edit:

+   - The schema description.
+   - The schema license.

 ### Change the schema name

 1. Click on the schema name.